Bosko: Bosko on television

+Home media

-The majority of the cartoons are available on VHS and DVD in the Uncensored Bosko series from Bosko Video.
-In 2003, Warner Home Video officially released the initial pilot film Bosko, the Talk-Ink Kid, as an extra on the Looney Tunes Golden Collection Volume 1 DVD box set.
-Looney Tunes Golden Collection: Volume 3 (released in 2005) also includes the first Looney Tunes short, Sinkin' in the Bathtub (which originally introduced Bosko and Honey to audiences in 1930) as an extra.
-Looney Tunes Golden Collection: Volume 6 (released in 2008) includes several Bosko films, most of which are on a disc officially devoted to Bosko and other early 1930s characters.
-The Looney Tunes Platinum Collection: Volume 2 Blu-ray (released in 2012) includes the aforementioned Bosko, the Talk-Ink Kid and Sinkin' in the Bathtub as extras on a disc of bonus material.
+The majority of the Bosko cartoons are available on VHS and DVD in the Uncensored Bosko series from Bosko Video.
+In 2003, Warner Home Video officially released the proof-of-concept film "Bosko, the Talk-Ink Kid" as an unrestored extra on the fourth disc of the Looney Tunes Golden Collection: Volume 1 DVD box set.
+The second disc of Looney Tunes Golden Collection: Volume 3 (released in 2005) includes the first Looney Tunes short Sinkin' in the Bathtub (which originally introduced Bosko and Honey to audiences in 1930) as an unrestored extra.
+Looney Tunes Golden Collection: Volume 6 (released in 2008) includes six Bosko cartoons in a restored form: Congo Jazz (on disc 3), The Booze Hangs High (on disc 3), Bosko the Doughboy (on disc 2), Ride Him, Bosko! (on disc 3), Bosko in Person (on disc 3), and Bosko's Picture Show (on disc 3).
+The third disc of the Looney Tunes Platinum Collection: Volume 2 Blu-ray set (released in 2012) includes the aforementioned "Bosko, the Talk-Ink Kid" and Sinkin' in the Bathtub as unrestored extras.
+In 2026, the Warner Archive Collection released a restored version of Sinkin' in the Bathtub on the first disc of the Looney Tunes Collector's Vault: Volume 3 Blu-ray set.

+Copyright status

-All the Bosko cartoons subject to copyright remain owned by Warner Bros., but the majority of Bosko cartoons have fallen into the public domain.
+All Bosko cartoons subject to copyright remain owned by Warner Bros., but the majority of the Bosko cartoons have fallen into the public domain.
 Warner Bros. also owns the Happy Harmonies cartoons starring Bosko through Turner Entertainment Co., as Ted Turner bought the pre-May 1986 MGM library.